BrooksDiwu/MoodPrediction/README.md

 When using logistic regression on the polarity data we get an accuracy of about 77%, recall of about 80%, and precision of about 76%.

 After creating both a model to determine the polarity and then 2 models to determine the mood after the polarity is determined, we can run the classifier.
-The classifier outputs an accuracy and recall of about 40% and precision of about 37%.
+The classifier outputs an accuracy and recall of about 40% and precision of about 37%, showing we have successfully doubled the effectiveness of our predictor.
 If we increase the number of moods it can predict it outputs an accuracy of about 50% when predicting 2 moods.